 - Quicker recovery time between games

-Unlike the deep tissue massage, the sports massage mainly focuses on the areas most vulnerable to injury or stress as well as older and larger areas of built-up tension.
+Unlike the deep tissue massage, the sports massage technique mainly focuses on the areas most vulnerable to injury or stress as well as older and larger areas of built-up tension.
 For example, runners may need more work on their legs, while baseball pitchers may benefit from a shoulder and arm focus.

-With the deep tissue massage, you receive full-body therapy to relieve new areas of pain in your muscles and tissues.
+The main difference is that with the deep tissue massage, you receive full-body therapy to relieve new areas of pain in your muscles and tissues.

 Choosing the Right Service

-If you’re deciding between these two services, then there are a few questions to ask your therapist that may help you choose the best option:
+If you’re deciding between these two services, then there are a few questions to ask your massage therapist that may help you choose the best option: